fssa-batch3/kishore.sugumar__web_project/README.md

         4. Start to message in the input feild.
     * Expected Result:
         * User can view their message in the above box.
+* Read message
+    * Scenario 1: Successfully view the message by the user.
+      * Steps:
+        1. Log in as a user.
+        2. Navigate to the profile page.
+        3. Click on the "Your message" button.
+        4. Click on the "message" button.
+        5. page will navigate to the product page.
+        6. Click the message icon.
+    * Expected Result:
+        * User can view seller message and their message in the dialogue box.
 ### Chat box(seller):
 * Write message
     * Scenario 1: Successfully write the message by the user.
       * Steps:
         1. Log in as a user.
         2. Navigate to the profile page.
-        3. Click on the product card.
+        3. Click the "view" button.
-        4. Click on message button.
+        4. Click on the buyer profile card.
         5. Start to message in the input feild.
+        6. Page will relode.
+        7. Click on the buyer profile card.
     * Expected Result:
-        * User can view their message in the above box.
+        * you can view your message in the below box.
 * Read message
     * Scenario 1: Successfully view the message by the user.
       * Steps:
         1. Log in as a user.
         2. Navigate to the profile page.
-        3. Click on the product card.
+        3. Click the "view" button.
-        4. Click on message button.
+        4. Click on the buyer profile card.
     * Expected Result:
-        * User can view Other message and their message in the above box.
+        * User can view Other's message and their message in the below box.

+### Search :
+* Search product
+    * Scenario 1: Successfully view product/item that searched
+      * Steps:
+        1. Log in as a user.
+        2. Navigate to the home page.
+        3. Search any product in the input feild.
+        4. Click the search button which as search icon.
+    * Expected Result:
+        * Tif product is there.
+The product card will show below.
+If not text ("No results found.") will appear.

 ### End